 Some quirks with the Fusion’s workflow:

-1. You’ll have a few choices for output: H.264, Cineform or Prores.
+- You’ll have a few choices for output: H.264, Cineform or Prores.
 H.264 is the most widely supported, and takes up the least space, but is limited to 4K.
-If you want 5.2K, you’ll need to use Cineform or Prores.
+If you want 5.6K, you’ll need to use Cineform or Prores.
 Cineform is supported in Adobe Premiere and even YouTube, but not in consumer video editors such as Cyberlink PowerDirector or Magix Movie Edit Pro, and not in Facebook (as of November 2017).
 Another issue with Cineform is the huge size.
 A 23-second video will take up 1.6GB of space and takes my low-end VR-ready PC about 4 minutes to stitch.
-Cineform format is more than ten times larger than the same video rendered in H.264.
+Cineform format is about 9 times larger than the same video rendered in H.264.

 GoPro Fusion now has a workflow for stitching Raw photos without third party software.
 Here’s why to shoot with Raw and how.